cedextech/rasa-chatbot-templates/README.md

 # Rasa Chatbot Templates

 This repository contains a collection of boilerplate templates for different chatbot usecases on RASA platform.
-You can browse and download the templates from [BotArtisanz](http://botartisanz.com/) or here and start customizing the chatbot capabilities for your usecases.

 ### How to use it?
 Here are the simple steps that you can follow to use a template: